-oseph Ojile is the founder, chief executive officer and medical director of Clayton Sleep Institute (CSI), a sleep medicine clinical and research organization that includes branded and non-branded sleep clinics, an insomnia center and a research center.
-Dr. Ojile is President of the Clayton Sleep Research Foundation, which produces the annual national conference, Updates in Sleep Medicine.
+Joseph Ojile is the founder, chief executive officer and medical director of Clayton Sleep Institute (CSI), a sleep medicine clinical and research organization that includes branded and non-branded sleep clinics, an insomnia center and a research center.
+Dr. Ojile is the president and principal investigator for the Clayton Sleep Research Center.

 He serves as Clinical Professor of Internal Medicine for Saint Louis University School of Medicine.
-He is a member of the Board of Directors of the National Sleep Foundation and serves on the NSF Executive Committee.
+He is a member of the Board of Directors of the National Sleep Foundation and former NSF Executive Chairperson.
 Dr. Ojile serves on the Council of Directors of the True Health Coalition GLiMMER Initiative and on the Editorial Board of Sleep Review magazine.

 Ojile has managed clinical research studies that focus on sleep disorders, diabetes and pulmonary disease and regularly lectures at both national and international conferences on issues related to sleep disorders and pulmonary disease.
 He has been published in multiple scholarly journals on a variety of sleep medicine topics.